smhmayboudi/fip/.github/actions/release-tag-name-meta/README.md

 Is it release candidate?

+## `tag`

+The tag version (without the refs/tags/ prefix).

 ## `version`

-The prerelease/release version.
+The prerelease/release version (without the refs/tags/v prefix).

 ## Example usage

-uses: actions/release-tag-name-meta@v1
+uses: actions/release-tag-meta@v1
 with:
-  git-ref-name: 'v0.1.0'
+  git-ref: 'refs/tags/v0.1.0'